Teams of LLM Agents can Exploit Zero-Day Vulnerabilities: Benchmark of Zero-Day Vulnerabilities

 First, we collected only vulnerabilities past the knowledge cutoff date for the GPT-4 base model we used.
 Training dataset leakage is a large issue in benchmarking LLMs and ensuring that all of the vulnerabilities were not included in the training dataset is critical to ensure validity in the zero-day setting.

-Second, we focused on web vulnerabilities that we could reproduce and with a specific trigger.
+Second, we focused on web vulnerabilities with a specific trigger.
 Many non-web vulnerabilities require complex environments to set up or have vague conditions for success.
 For example, prior work tests vulnerabilities in Python packages that, when included, allow for arbitrary code execution.
 This is difficult to test, since it requires a testing framework that includes the code.
 In contrast, the web vulnerabilities had clear pass or fail measures.

+Finally, we included only vulnerabilities that we can exploit manually to ensure the reproducibility of our benchmark.
+Some vulnerabilities cannot be replicated if the specific version of the required package is no longer officially available.

-Based on these criteria, we collected 15 web vulnerabilities.
+Based on these criteria, we collected 14 web vulnerabilities.
 Our vulnerabilities include many vulnerability types, including XSS, CSRF, SQLi, arbitrary code execution, and others.
 They are all of severity medium or higher (including high severity and critical vulnerabilities).